-TEAMS PLAYERS þ Teams made up of players who are from the same association, the appropriate age and registered with the OWHA p Players properly registered and from sam association p Pick-up form shall apply to house league players only may use substitute house league players of the appropriate age provided the substitute house league player is registered with, & regularly participates on another team in the same association Competitive players from same team are eligible of e Ý Any team registered as an OWHA Competitive team All unregistered teams competing team association. • A competitive player not eligible if she is n is not he a
+TEAMS PLAYERS V Teams made up of players who are from the same association, the V Players properly registered and from same association appropriate age and registered with the V Pick-up form shall apply to house league players OWHA V only May use substitute house league players of the appropriate age provided the substitute house league player is registered with, & Γ regularly participates on another team in the same association ligible Teams Ø Competitive players from same team are eligible × Any team registered as an OWHA Competitive team Ineligible Players × All unregistered teams × A house league player is ineligible if she is not registered with the competing team's association. × A competitive player is not eligible if she is not registered with the × competing team.
+A substitute who is a competitive player. Ļ × All unregistered players